William Ross (poet): Life

-Travelling as a peddler with his father, Ross learned the many different dialects spoken throughout the western Scottish Highlands, which further helped develop his command of the Gaelic language.
+While travelling as a peddler with his father, Ross learned the many dialects spoken throughout the western Scottish Highlands, which further helped develop his command of the Gaelic language.
 An accomplished musician, he also sang well and played several musical instruments.
 He was appointed as both schoolmaster and catechist for the Church of Scotland parish at Gairloch, which was, according to John Lorne Campbell, "a position he occupied with enthusiasm and skill until his death at the age of twenty-eight."